June 24, 2025

 Regulators are moving fast to

-block foundation model
+block foundation model dominance

-In India.
+in India.

 There's a push for sovereign

-In the US Senate.
+LLMS in the US Senate.

 Hearings have become

-battlegrounds over whether Open
+battlegrounds over whether open

-a IS memory features should be
+AIS memory features should be

 off by default.